 One of the best things about a trip to Malaga is that it is cheap.
 If you’re clever, you can easily spend less than €50 a day, depending on where you are staying.
 Due to it being so far south, the weather is good all year round.

-How to spend 3 days in Malaga
+3 Days in Malaga Itinerary

-My thoughts on Malaga
+My Experience in Malaga

 Malaga had been on my list of places to visit for a while, so I was delighted to be able to get there recently after wanting to visit for what felt like ages.